Klosmi/WP-dev/WPDevNotes.md

 But we want the full site editor to have complete control of the editor, not a portion.

 <br>
+__Content width__ refers to the width of the main content area, while __wide width__ refers to the maximum width of wider elements on your website.
 We can provide layout settings by using the `"layout"` object in the `"settings"`.
   - `"contentSize"` property configures the __default width for all blocks.__
   (Instead of having a block stretch from one side of the page to the other, we can set the maximum width for our theme.)